 Emissions from aviation are growing faster than any other mode of transport.
-CO2 emissions alone from EU international aviation increased almost 21% since 2013, while other sectors have reduced their emissions.
-As a result, they’ve grown from 1.5% of total EU emissions in 1990 to 3.4% today.
+CO2 emissions alone from flights within Europe have increased 28% since 2013, while other sectors have reduced their emissions.
+As a result, the emissions of all flights departing from an EU airport have grown from 1.4% of total EU emissions in 1990 to 3.7% today.
 If unmitigated, aviation emissions are expected to double or triple by 2050 and in doing so consume up to one-quarter of the global carbon budget under a 1.5 degree scenario.

 Was aviation left out of the Paris agreement?

 Unlike the Kyoto protocol, which had specific emission targets only for developed countries, the Paris agreement calls on all states to adopt “economy-wide” emission reduction targets.
 This “economy-wide” requirement means that despite there being no explicit reference to aviation – nor indeed are any other specific industrial sectors mentioned – the aviation sector remains covered by the agreement just like all other sectors.

 To ensure compliance with the agreement, T&E is calling for the inclusion of aviation emissions in countries’ climate pledges under the Paris agreement – known as nationally determined contributions (NDCs).
 Such an inclusion would encourage states to take action, both at national and international level as appropriate, to address aviation’s climate impact.
 The same argument holds for shipping.
 The EU’s 2030 target already includes outbound aviation emissions, and other jurisdictions should follow suit, building on the UK’s decision in 2021 to be the first major economy to account for its airline and shipping emissions under its carbon budget.